imfing/hextra/exampleSite/content/docs/guide/configuration.md

 - `reverse` - incrementally index words in both directions
 - `full` - index every possible combination

-To exclude a page from the search index, set the `excludeSearch: true` in the front matter of the page:
+To exclude a page from the FlexSearch search index, set the `excludeSearch: true` in the front matter of the page:

 ```yaml {filename="content/docs/guide/configuration.md"}
 ---